-The dissolver exhaust is fed to the recovery boiler mixed with air or other diluted non-condensable gases led to the boiler.
-Another option is feeding the dissolver exhaust via dedicated injectors.
+The dissolving tank vent gases can be fed into the recovery boiler for example mixed with air or with other diluted non-condensable gases.
+Another option is feeding the dissolving tank vent gases to boiler through separate nozzles.

-Exhaust from the mixing tank
+Mixing tank vent gases

-The TRS content of the exhaust from the mixing tank may be high, but the amount is still low compared to the amount of exhaust from the dissolving tank, which is why it can be mixed with the dissolver exhaust.
-When leading mixing tank exhaust to the dissolver’s exhaust system, their contaminating effect must be taken into consideration.
-In this case, a dedicated scrubber can be added to the mixing tank’s exhaust system.
+The TRS content of the vent gases from the mixing tank may be high, but since the gas amount is still low compared to the amount of dissolving tank vent gases, the mixing tank vent gases can be led tothe dissolving tank vent gas system.
+When leading mixing tank vent gases to the dissolving tank vent gas system, their contaminating effect must be taken into consideration.
+In this case, a dedicated scrubber can be added to the mixing tank vent gassystem.

-When leading the mixing tank exhaust to the fire chamber in a dedicated system, the recommendations and locking systems for the burning of dissolver exhaust must be taken into consideration.
+If mixing tank vent gases are led to the furnace as a system of its own, the vent gas incineration recommendations and interlocking must be taken into account.
 Cooling and heating

-The condensate from dissolver exhaust must not enter the recovery boiler’s fire chamber.
-The dissolver exhaust system may include a cooler that removes steam and thus reduces the amount of gas entering the boiler.
-Attention should be paid to the option of scrubbing the cooler during operation.
-It is recommended that the temperature of the dissolver exhaust be 40–50°C after the condenser.
+Dissolving tank vent gas condensate must not be allowed to enter the recovery boiler’s furnace.
+The dissolving tank vent gas system shall be equipped with a gas cooler.
+Gas cooler is used to remove water vapour, thus reducing the amount of moisture going to the furnace.
+It must be possible to wash the cooler while the recovery boiler is in operation.
+The temperature of dissolving tank vent gases after the cooler should preferably be 40-50 °C.

-Typically, a separate heating system is not used for the exhaust due to the risk of contamination; instead, the exhaust is heated by mixing it into the hot gas flow.
+Due to the risk of contamination, the vent gases are typically not heated up by using a separate heating system. ; Instead, the vent gases are heated by mixing those into the hot gas flow.

-Logic for burning dissolver exhaust
+Logic for burning dissolving tank vent gases

-This text aims to present the process requirements for the logic for burning dissolver exhaust.
+The purpose of this section is to describe the process conditions to be fulfilled by the interlocking logic that is controlling the burning of dissolving tank vent gases.
 This document aims to present a set of conditions required of safe automation.
-The operating logic of an individual recovery boiler also includes other variables due to its equipment, process connections or realisation.
+Because of differences in equipment design, process connections and technical implementation, the interlocking logic of any recovery boiler will also include other conditions than those presented here.

-It must be possible to monitor the burning of dissolver exhaust in a recovery boiler, and starting and stopping must be possible via the same control room where all other monitoring on the recovery boiler takes place.
+It must be possible to monitor the burning of dissolving tank vent gases in the recovery boiler, as well as to start and stop the vent gas incineration from the same control room where all other monitoring on the recovery boiler takes place.

-Preconditions for the supply of dissolver exhaust
+Preconditions for introducing dissolving tank vent gases

-Dissolver exhaust can be fed to the boiler’s fire chamber when the following conditions are met.
-NOTE: The operating logic of an individual recovery boiler may also include other conditions due to its year of commissioning, equipment, process connections or realisation.
+Dissolving tank vent gases can be fed into the recovery boiler furnace when the following conditions are met.
+NOTE: The operating logic of an individual recovery boiler may also include other conditions because of differences in commissioning year, equipment design, process conditions and technical implementation.